 Each campus shall establish a Safety Plan detailing procedures for students with permanent or temporary physical, cognitive, and/or sensory impairments, including deafness, visual impairments and/or autism spectrum disorders.
 The plan must include the names and training dates of designated and substitute staff expected to execute the plan which must be updated annually.
 The names and schedules (including room numbers) of students requiring special evacuation orders must be included with the plan along with a copy disseminated to the designated evacuation team members.
-Emergency equipment (evacuation chairs, strobe lighting, emergency kits, etc.) must be inspected at least annually and no later than 10 days following the first instructional day of school.
-The plan must be placed on file with the campus principal and made readily accessible to staff on a need to know basis.
+Emergency equipment (evacuation chairs, strobe lighting, emergency kits, etc.) must be included at least annually and no later than 10 days following the first instructional day of school.
+The plan must be included in the Campus Emergency Operations Plan (CEOP) as part of Section C and made readily accessible to staff on a need to know basis.